3 Websites Moved From DreamHost to Hetzner in 45 Minutes With AI

 I want to be fair here: DreamHost isn't a bad company.
 Their support is genuinely good.
 Their infrastructure has been reliable.
 And for a non-technical user who wants someone to call when things go sideways, that used to be worth something.

-The problem is the world changed and they are not keeping up with the times imo.
+The problem is the world changed with the help of AI… and they didn't.

 What "AI as Your Sysadmin" Actually Looks Like

-Normally that gap costs time.
-A lot of it.
-Combing through Reddit threads, posting questions and waiting, hours of searching, documentation that assumes you already know the thing you're trying to learn.
+Two years ago if I ran into one of these issues I would be combing through Reddit threads, posting questions and waiting, hours of searching through official docs that assumes you already know the thing you're trying to learn.
 Context-switching constantly.
-Losing your place.
+Losing your place… Its exhausting.

 A few times something didn't work and I had no idea why.
-I'd describe what I was seeing — "this command failed with this error" or "the site isn't loading and here's what Nginx says" — and Claude would explain what was wrong and what to run next.
+I'd describe or paste the error that I was seeing — "this command failed with this error" or "the site isn't loading and here's what Nginx says" — and Claude would explain what was wrong and what to run next.
 I didn't have to understand why MySQL 8.4 handles database authentication differently than older versions, or what a reverse proxy header even is, or why a single line in an Apache config was breaking my redirects.
-I just had to describe the symptom, run the fix, and keep moving.
+I just had to describe the symptom, Claude would just fix it.

 That's the real version of "AI as your sysadmin."
-Not magic.
-Not a button you press.
 You still have to pay attention, read the output, and describe what you're seeing accurately.
 But the expertise gap?
-That gap closed.
+That's gone.

 The Part Bernie Got Right (And Wrong)